Teplitsa/TeploBot/README.md

 Plugins requires PHP 5.3+ and WordPress 4.5+.

-1. Upload the plugin folder `gwptb` into `wp-content/plugins` using WordPress Dashboard (_Plugins -- Add new_) or by cloning GitHub-repo.
+1. Upload the plugin folder into `wp-content/plugins` using WordPress Dashboard (_Plugins -- Add new_) or by cloning GitHub-repo.

 2. Activate the plugin through the _Plugins_ menu in WordPress.